 How to get to the Purling Brook Track

-Once inside the Springbrook National Park there are two main routes, one continues up to the Natural Bridge and the other heads out to Purling Brook Falls, Twin Falls and the best of all Lookout.
+Once inside Springbrook National Park, there are two main routes: one continues up to the Natural Bridge, and the other heads out to Purling Brook Falls, Twin Falls, and, best of all Lookouts.

 Walking the Purling Brook Falls Track

-Our pick for the day was the Purling Brook Falls track.
-This is a 4 km loop starting from the Gwongorella Picnic Area.
+The Purling Brook Falls track is a 4 km loop starting from the Gwongorella Picnic Area.
 You can walk the loop in either direction you choose but we took the recommended clockwise route.
 Going around this way you are still going to have to walk back up to the top (obviously) but it means going down the majority of the stairs on the way to the base and back up using the winding path sections.
 There are some stairs coming back up but the slope is more gentle.

 The trail is well formed and signposted, there are a few parts where you’ll need to step over tree roots but there is no climbing or difficult stretches.
 After heavy rains, the track can get a bit slippery and muddy but the bonus of this weather is that the falls are even more spectacular.

 The trail passes by the top lookout for your first view of the drama of these 109-metre horsetail falls before descending into the valley below.
 The first part of the track is through a forest of mountain ash and eucalyptus.
-As you move down through the lower levels you’ll come to more typical rainforest palms, cycads and vine forest.
+As you move down through the lower levels, you’ll come to more typical rainforest palms, cycads and vine forests.

 Warringa Pool

-This is one of the best swimming holes in the Springbrook National Park and easy to get to.
-Continue on the left path as you come to Purling Brook falls, it’s about another kilometre down to the falls and you walk back the same way to this point then continue along the Purling Brook loop back to the carpark.
-A 6 km walk in total.
+This is one of the best swimming holes in Springbrook National Park and is easy to get to.
+Continue on the left path as you come to Purling Brook Falls.
+It’s about another kilometre down to the falls, and you walk back the same way to this point.
+Then, continue along the Purling Brook loop back to the carpark—a 6 km walk in total.

 On this section of the track, you’ll pass by the top of Tanninaba Falls before descending further through the massive granite boulders and palms to the pool.